Close

 Unhealthy reliance on children & false values

-It’s extremely common for toxic parents to form an unhealthy reliance on their children based on justified, false moral, ethical, or sheer belief-based values.
+It’s extremely common for abusive mothers and fathers to form an unhealthy reliance on their children based on justified, false moral, ethical, or sheer belief-based values.

 Overwhelming feelings of burden